aisingapore/PeekingDuck/docs/source/use_cases/face_mask_detection.rst

 The :mod:`model.yolo_face` node detects human faces with and without face masks using the YOLOv4-tiny model by default.
 The classes are differentiated by the labels and the colors of the bounding boxes when multiple faces are detected.
-For more information on how adjust the ``yolo_face`` node, check out its :doc:`configurable parameters </nodes/model.yolo_face>`.
+For more information on how to adjust the ``yolo_face`` node, check out its :doc:`configurable parameters </nodes/model.yolo_face>`.

 Nodes Used